Exponential Decay of Correlations for Finite Horizon Sinai Billiard Flows: Introduction and statement of results

-\begin{remark} The construction of Section~\ref{Lipschitz} and in particular properties (i)-(viii) there, can be easily used to prove the following interesting property of the stable and unstable foliations of the billiard flow (which are only measurable): For each $\rho>0$, if all leaves of the stable (or unstable) foliation with length shorter than $\rho$ are erased, then the remaining leaves foliate a closed set on which they are Whitney--Lipschitz, with Lipschitz constant not larger than $C\rho^{-\frac 45}$.
-(See Remark ~\ref{opt} on a possible improvement of this exponent.)
+\begin{remark} The construction of Section~\ref{Lipschitz} and in particular properties (i)-(viii) there, can be easily used to prove the following interesting property of the stable and unstable foliations of the billiard flow (which are only measurable): For each small enough\footnote{It suffices to take $\eta < L_0^5$, where $L_0$ is from Lemma~\ref{lem:growth}.} $\eta > 0$, there exists a set of Lebesgue measure at most $C \eta^{\frac 45}$, the complement of which is foliated by leaves of the stable (or unstable) foliation with length at least $\eta$ such that the foliation is Whitney--Lipschitz, with Lipschitz constant not larger than $C\eta^{-\frac 45}$.
+(See Remark~\ref{opt} on the improvement of this exponent.)
+An analogous statement holds for the billiard map.
 To our knowledge, this fact was not previously known.
-We refer to \cite{KS} for related information about the dynamical foliations of billiards. \end{remark}
+We refer to \cite{KS} for related information on dynamical foliations of billiards. \end{remark}

 The present work finally settles the issue of whether billiard flows can have exponential decay of correlations.
 In addition, we obtain new spectral information and we develop new tools.
-Many problems remain open (more general dispersing billiards, higher dimensional billiards, dynamical zeta functions -- which would give another interpretation of the resonances --- other Gibbs states etc.) and we hope that some of the techniques in the present paper may be useful towards their solution.
-Although some limit theorems on the billiard flow can be obtained from information on the Poincar\'e map (see \cite{MT} for the central limit theorem\footnote{ Speed estimates can be found in \cite{LP}.} and almost sure invariance principle, see \cite{M?} for large deviations, see \cite{Pe} for some Berry--Esseen bounds), we hope that the spectral gap for the billiard flow will lead to e.g., a local limit theorem with error terms (in the spirit of the -- stronger, and yet to be obtained in our case -- gap result \cite[Thm 1.1]{Tsu1} combined with \cite{I}), better Berry--Esseen estimates, and rate functions for the large deviations.
+Many problems remain open (more general dispersing billiards, higher dimensional billiards, dynamical zeta functions -- which would give another interpretation of the resonances --- other Gibbs states etc.), and we hope that some of the techniques in the present paper may be useful towards their solution.
+Some limit theorems on the billiard flow can be obtained from information on the Poincar\'e map (see \cite{MT} for the central limit theorem\footnote{ Speed estimates can be found in \cite{LP}.} and almost sure invariance principle, see \cite{M?} for large deviations, see \cite{Pe} for some Berry--Esseen bounds).
+Although the existing proofs \cite{I} of local limit theorems with error terms are based on a spectral gap for the transfer operator $\cL_1$, we hope that a spectral gap for (suitable perturbations of) the generator $X$ of the flow will lead to e.g., a local limit theorem with error terms, better Berry--Esseen estimates, and rate functions for large deviations.

+We remark that the results of the present paper do not apply to the billiard flow corresponding to an infinite horizon periodic Lorentz gas.
+Recall that although the discrete time collision map for such billiards enjoys exponential decay of correlations \cite{Ch99}, it is anticipated by physicists \cite{FM, MM} that correlations for the flow decay at a polynomial rate.

 The paper is as self-contained as possible, with precise references to the book by Chernov and Markarian \cite{chernov book} or to the previous works \cite{BaL} or \cite{demers zhang}, whenever we use non trivial facts.
 Regarding operator-theoretical or functional-analytic background, very little is expected from the reader, and we again give precise references to Davies \cite{Davies}.